Proudly Serving Montgomery County Maryland

 301 Inspiration Lane, Second Floor, Gaithersburg, MD 20878

 Psychopharmacology is the branch of science that develops and researches medications and their effects on mental disorders, human behavior, etc. Psychopharmacology deals with how the medication affects the body and how the body metabolizes each different medication.
 This branch of science is much more involved than simple pharmacology.
-Anytime that a medication can alter the chemical function of the brain, those that develop mental disorder-based medications must have a thorough understanding of many different branches of science; neuroscience, clinical medicine, and mental disorder diagnosis and management.
+Those who develop medications to treat mental disorders which can alter the chemical function of the brain must have a thorough understanding of many different branches of science; neuroscience, clinical medicine, and mental disorder diagnosis and management.

-A psychiatrist will use their diagnosis and the symptoms that a patient is displaying to prescribe a specific medication.
+Psychiatrists will use their diagnoses and the symptoms that a patient is displaying to prescribe specific medications.
 Through follow up visits, the side effects and effectiveness of the medication will be monitored.
 Medication dosage and frequency will be altered as needed.
 Documentation and periodic blood tests may be necessary to track compliance and levels of the medication within the body.
 Abuse of many psychopharmacological medications can be a threat to health and well-being, so careful monitoring of psychopharmacological medications is completed by the prescribing psychiatrist or medical doctor.

 The study of clinical pharmacology allows medical professionals a better understanding of how medications can affect the human brain.

-To learn more about our Psychiatrist Dr. Terri Pargot call our practice owner Dr. Elizabeth Carr at 240-252-3349 Ext 801 or email her at DrCarr@KentlandsPsychotherapy.com for more details.
+To learn more about our Psychiatrist Dr. Russell, call our practice owner Dr. Elizabeth Carr at 240-252-3349 Ext 801 or email her at ECarr@KentlandsPsychotherapy.com for more details.